iamkevinzhao/gist/data_structures_and_algorithms/graph_algorithms/find_articulation_points.md

 }
 ```

-Refer to "Data Structures and Algorithm Analysis Edition 4" by Mark Allen Weiss, Chapter 9.6.2 Biconnectivity.
+Refer to "Data Structures and Algorithm Analysis Edition 4" by Mark Allen Weiss, Chapter 9.6.2 "Biconnectivity".